doc4d/docs/docs/ViewPro/method-list.md

   * The first-level collection contains subcollections of values.
 Each subcollection defines a row.
 Pass an empty collection to skip a row.

   * Each subcollection defines cell values for the row.
 Values can be `Integer`, `Real`, `Boolean`, `Text`, `Date`, `Null`, `Time` or `picture`.
 Time must be an a object containing a time attribute, as in [VP SET VALUE](#vp-set-value).
 The subcollection in the first position of the first-level collection determines how many columns are created.

 #### Example

-To create a table from an entity selection:
+To create a table using a data context:

 ```4d
 var $people: Collection
 var $data: Object

-// Create a data context
+// Create a data context from an entity selection
 $people:=ds.People.all().toCollection()

 $data:=New object()